LeBron's 39 lead Cavs to 118-113 OT win against Clippers - News 12 Now

 AP Photo/Tony Dejak

-Love drained a pair of 3-pointers in OT, when the Cavs outscored the Clippers 13-8.
-Dwyane Wade added 23 points and 11 rebounds for Cleveland.
+Kevin Love scored 25 and drained a pair of 3-pointers in OT, when the Cavs, who didn’t take the lead until the first minute of the extra session, outscored the Clippers 13-8.

-The Cavs’ win wasn’t eye-pleasing, but it was another step in the right direction for the Eastern Conference champions, who went 3-1 on a just-completed road trip.
+Dwyane Wade gave Cleveland a huge spark, scoring 23 points with 11 rebounds in 37 minutes.
+The Cavs’ win wasn’t eye-pleasing, but it was another step in the right direction for the three-time defending conference champions, who went 3-1 on a just-completed road trip.

-The Clippers are headed the other way.
+On Thursday night, James said he watched Boston beat Golden State to improve to 14-2, a stunning start that has prompted discussion about Cleveland’s vulnerability.

+“I’ve got too much to worry about around here right now trying to get our ship going in the right direction,” he said.

+The Clippers’ ship is taking on water fast.
 Los Angeles has lost nine of 10 since a 4-0 start.

 Blake Griffin scored 23 and DeAndre Jordan had 20 points and 22 rebounds for Los Angeles, which didn’t give up the lead until the first minute of overtime.
 The Clippers had chances to put the Cavs away in regulation, but they didn’t execute down the stretch and then had defensive breakdowns in overtime.